-If you want to step up your mixing game, investing in a good studio monitor is crucial.
+If you want to step up your mixing game, investing in good studio monitors is crucial.

-If you’ve hit a crossroads on which studio monitor to pick, we recommend sticking with reputable brands with a track record of developing high-quality products—enter KRK Systems.
+If you’ve hit a crossroads while deciding on a studio monitor, I recommend sticking with reputable brands with high-quality products— such as KRK Systems.

 KRK is one of the crowd favorites for high-performing sound monitors.
 The company prides itself on offering superior products that are also inexpensive!

-In this article, we’ll walk through the main features of two of the favorite studio monitors offered by KRK Classic 5 vs Rokit 5 G4.
+In this article, I’ll walk you through the main features of two of the fan- favorite studio monitors offered by the company: the KRK Classic 5 vs Rokit 5 G4.

 KRK Classic 5 Overview

-From its shape, style, and iconic yellow cones, the Classic 5 gives away the trademark KRK vibe.
+From its shape, style, and iconic yellow cones, the Classic 5 studio monitor gives that trademark KRK vibe.

 Let’s check out its main features!